 Product Care Tips

-Quality care through the correct use of this care guide can prolong the lifespan of your prettyFIT products.
+Correct use of this care guide can prolong the lifespan of your prettyFIT product.

 We recommend the following methods to care for your shoes and handbags:

 - Use a clean, damp cloth to wipe soiled spots to remove all dirt.

 - Clean napa leather using a similar colour rubber-based shoe polish.
 Avoid wax polishes as they can damage the delicate leather.

 - Buff lightly with a soft cloth and let dry.

 - Leather shoes must not be dried under intense sunlight or by hair-dryer to prevent cracks.